Bedirhan Çetin

 Bedirhan Çetin (born 29 June 2006) is a Turkish professional footballer who plays as a centre-back for Samsunspor.

 Club career

 Çetin is a youth product of Yenidoğanspor, Samsun GSIK, and Samsunspor.
 He made his senior and professional debut with Samsunspor in a 4–2 TFF First League win over Tuzlaspor on 20 May 2022.
 He was part of the squad that won the 2022–23 TFF First League, earning promotion to the Süper Lig.
 In May 2023, he signed his first professional contract with the club.

 International career

-Çetin is a youth product of Turkey, having played up to the Türkiye U20s in November 2024.
+Çetin is a youth product of Turkey, having played up to the Turkey U20s in November 2024.